nanoporetech/megalodon/docs/modbase_training.rst

 The options provided from Megalodon for modified base training data annotation are each linked to a specific sample type.
 If the provided options for do not perform sufficiently for a particular sample type, please open an issue on the `Megalodon issues page <https://github.com/nanoporetech/megalodon/issues>`_ with details for the sample type and intended training procedure.

+Currently two sample types are supported for modified base training data markup:

+1. Modified base in known sequence context (e.g. bacterial methylation)
+2. Native (fractionally modified) sample with existing modified base basecalling model

+Given the first sample above, a model will never be presented a modified and canonical base in close proximity (within the same training chunk).
+Thus the second sample type is often required to produce a final model with sufficient performance across biologically relevant samples.

+The highest accuracy markup of the native sample is imperative to achieve the highest performance modified base basecalling model.
+In version 2.3, an adaptation was added to allow for markup informed by a reference methylation ground truth (fraction of modified reads at each reference site).
+This ground truth can come from a number of sources and technologies.
+Find more details below on how to use this method.

 ------------------------------
 Modified Base in Known Context